-Improbable Press wants your novel, novella, or graphic novel of things strange.
-We love urban fantasy, contemporary supernatural, adventures and mysteries that are left of center (think Black Mirror), starring or written by those who have, for too long, been footnotes in another person's story.
+Improbable Press publishes novels, novellas, and short stories of things strange.
+We love urban fantasy, contemporary supernatural, adventures and mysteries that are left of center starring or written by those who have, for too long, been footnotes in another person's story.

 Send us your best ideas.
-Make us want to publish your work.
+Help us want to publish your work.
 You can do that three ways.

 Bring us your voice

 Bring us your crazy-unique-wonderful way of telling a story.
-IP's books are inclusive stories vibrant and unique with your wit and talent.
+Improbable's books are inclusive stories vibrant and unique with your wit and talent.
 Don't write stuffy, write fantastic.

 We can't say it enough: Write like you.
 Like you write right now.
 Don't write Serious Fiction™.
 Write with joy and verve and then, well…